Islandora/migrate_islandora_csv/TUTORIAL.md

 ```
 __The Breakdown__

-The `source` section looks mostly the same other than some different constants we're defining - the string "Image" (no quotes needed) and 'relators:pht' (quotes needed because of the colon).
+The `source` section looks mostly the same other than some different constants we're defining - the string "Image" (no quotes needed) and the drupal ID of the user who will be assigned as the author.
+If values contained special characters such as colons, quotes would be needed.

 If you look at the `process` section, you can see we're taking the `title`, `description`, and `issued` columns from the CSV and applying them directly to the migrated nodes without any manipulation.
 ```yml